-- volumes of FIS swap trades continues to grow steadily. - provides forward price discovery and enables a forward price to be secured without a commitment on physical - Swap positions: While swap contracts need to be settled at the end of a defined period, they can be 'closed out' early to determine the exact profit or loss on a position, or left open to settle at maturity. - Cut capital commitments: Securing a forward price in the swaps market minimises the commitment of capital and preserves cash flow.
+- Proven market: The liquidity and volumes of FIS swap trades continues to grow steadily. - Price discovery: The swaps market provides forward price discovery and enables a forward price to be secured without a commitment on physical product. - Swap positions: While swap contracts need to be settled at the end of a defined period, they can be 'closed out' early to determine the exact profit or loss on a position, or left open to settle at maturity. - Cut capital commitments: Securing a forward price in the swaps market minimises the commitment of capital and preserves cash flow.